 The only issue is that Android phones often offer alternative email apps made by the manufacturers, which may or may not be good.

 This is a difficult category to call.
 In the past, we’ve argued that Apple does the best job capturing lighting, coloring, and other details, but the latest Android smartphones are casting a lot of doubt on that assertion.
-Google’s Pixel 2 and Pixel 2 XL boast the best cameras we’ve used so far, but the iPhone 8 Plus and iPhone X come close.
+Google’s Pixel 3 and Pixel 3 XL boast the best cameras we’ve used so far, but the iPhone XS and XS Max come close.

-While most of the current crop of Android flagships sport good, or sometimes great, cameras, there’s a fair bit of variance and the camera quality of many mid-rangers doesn’t come close to the quality of iPhone cameras.
-As you’d expect, most budget Android phones have lower quality cameras.
+While most of the current crop of Android flagships sport good, or sometimes great, cameras, there’s a fair bit of variance and the camera quality of many midrange devices doesn’t come close to the quality of iPhone cameras.
+As you’d expect, most budget Android phones have lower-quality cameras.

 The camera apps on both platforms are very good and very fast.
 For ease of use and best results without tweaking, the iOS camera app takes the cake.
-There’s more variation on Android simply because OEMs tend to add their own camera apps with lots of features, some good, some a bit gimmicky.
-We’re going to give this one to iOS, but with the caveat that the top Android phones, particularly the Pixel 2, offer the best smartphone camera experience around.
+There’s more variation on Android simply because manufacturers s tend to add their own camera apps with lots of features, some good, some a bit gimmicky.
+We’re going to give this one to iOS, but with the caveat that the top Android phones, particularly the Pixel 3, offer the best smartphone camera experience around.

 If you use the Photos app in Android, then you can automatically back up all your photos and videos.
 There’s no doubt that Google Photos is the best option because it offers unlimited free storage, provided you don’t mind the 16-megapixel limit for images and the 1080p resolution limit for video.